AMM 1100 INTRODUCTION TO THE AUTOMOTIVE AND HEAVY DUTY AFTERMARKET (3 credits)

 AMM 2050 AUTOMOTIVE RETAIL/WHOLESALE MANAGEMENT (3 credits)

-The organization, capitalization, layout, product lines, inventory control, purchasing, personnel, financial control, and other management topics for the wholesale and retail segments of the automotive aftermarket are explored.
-Functions of consumeroriented marketing are looked at for all segments.
-Includes retail attitude, pricing and promotion, retail/ wholesale combinations, identity and store image, influence of aesthetics and design, purchasing procedures, employee hiring and personnel management, and merchandising and display.
+We explore the wholesale and retail segments of the automotive aftermarket, including the organization, capitalization, layout, product lines, inventory control, purchasing, personnel, financial control and other management topics.
+We look at functions of consumer-oriented marketing for all segments.
+This includes retail attitude, pricing and promotion, retail/ wholesale combinations, identity and store image, influence of aesthetics and design, purchasing procedures, employee hiring, personnel management and merchandising and display.

 Prerequisite: AMM 1100

 AMM 2100 HEAVY DUTY PARTS AND SERVICE MARKETING (3 credits)

 We explore the functions of each step of heavy duty aftermarket parts and service marketing and interrelations of all segments, from manufacturer to consumers.
 This includes industry terminology, channels of distribution, financial implications and supply chain marketing techniques and aftermarket trends.
 The management of heavy-duty aftermarket manufacturing is also examined, including market planning, sales training, market research, branding, remanufacturing and manufacturer representative firms.
 This course also covers the function of the warehouse distributor within the automotive aftermarket.